sora-xor/sora-docs/src/ceres/tools.md

 In the Charts part of the section, users can track the token price movement listed on Polkaswap, as well as perform a Technical Analysis using various indicators.
-In the Swaps part of the section, users are able to track swaps (buys and sells) for each token on Ceres Tools.
+In the Swaps part of the section, users can track swaps (buys and sells) for each token on Ceres Tools.

 ## Portfolio